 chief of transformation

-lake county school board (fl)
+lake county schools (fl)

 Emily Weiskopf currently serves as the Chief of Transformation for Lake County Schools.
 Lake is the 19th largest school district in Florida with about 43,000 students and more than 5,500 employees, which makes it the county’s largest employer.